 , there are a some settlements which have developed as resorts but yet they are too small to be called villages.
 There is one main road which links the capital with the other places and regular bus service is available in the summer season.

-In spite of its size, the island is popular among tourists because of the beaches and because of the airport which is the only one for the whole Sporades group.
+Despite its size, the island is popular among tourists because of the beaches and because of the airport which is the only one for the whole Sporades group.
 In 2008 Skiathos increased its popularity as one of the two islands on which the movie Mamma Mia was shot.

 As we said, the beaches on this island are many, presented mostly by small coves.
 Some of the most famous are Koukounaries